bowang-lab/DeepVelo/examples/README.md

 ```

 **For R scripts** - please change directories into the `r_analysis` subfolder and follow the instructions
-to download and install the conda environment for generating the R figures and analyses
+to download and install the conda environment for generating the R figures and analyses.